Economic Order Quantity – for operative buyers

 Overcoming EOQ Limitations

+The economic order quantity formula assumes that some parameters are known.
 To address these challenges, procurement professionals can adopt several strategies to enhance the applicability of the EOQ model.

 Flexible EOQ Adjustments: Implement dynamic EOQ calculations that can be adjusted based on real-time data and changing conditions.
 Regularly review and update the input parameters to reflect current market conditions, costs, and demand patterns.
 This flexibility ensures that the EOQ remains relevant and accurate over time.